 If there’s one thing I used to be guilty of it was leaving clothing sitting on the rocking chair in our bedroom for weeks.
 It wasn’t really a problem because I had plenty of clothes to use while those ones sat on the chair.

 If this describes you and you routinely leave clothes lying around the house for days without seeming to miss them it’s a sign that you probably have more clothes than you need.

-Instead of leaving clothes sitting on a chair for a week why not do an inventory of what you really need and donate the rest to charity?
+Instead of leaving clothes sitting on a chair for a week, why not do an inventory of what you really need and donate the rest to charity?
 There are people that don’t have the luxury of leaving clothes lying around.
-By parting ways with excess clothing you’ll have a tidier home and you’ll be helping someone out in need.
+By getting rid of excess clothing you’ll have a tidier home and you’ll be helping someone out in need.

 There’s a section of our basement that’s full of stuff marked kitchen.
 The problem is they’ve been sitting in that same spot for two years untouched.
 We’ve made the conscious decision that it’s time to part ways with all of these extra kitchen items in the next couple of weeks.
 Most of us have extra stuff like this stored away in boxes for a rainy day.
 Most of these things we’ll never use again.

-Every time we pass by these forgotten boxes we usually feel a small pang of guilt.
+Every time we pass by these forgotten boxes we usually feel a small pang of guilt and may feel overwhelmed.
 Then we usually forget about them a few minutes later.
-Those boxes aren’t doing us any good, but we probably no a family member that could use a new set of cutlery.
-If not there’s always someone that can use them.
+Those boxes aren’t doing us any good, but we probably know a family member that could use a new set of cutlery.
+If not, there’s always someone that can use them.